 The removal may not be used to avoid a test and may not extend for an entire semester.
-The student must also satisfy grade-level and graduation requirements as determined by the school and by state law.
+Further, the student must satisfy grade-level and graduation requirements as determined by the school and by state law.

 Tutoring or Test Preparation